SoftwareDefinedBuildings/fs-anemometer/README.md

 The easiest way to compile and program this is to use our docker image:

 ```
+#some ubuntu versions will require this to let container access USB
+sudo service apparmor stop

 docker pull r.cal-sdb.org/fsa
 docker run --privileged -it r.cal-sdb.org/fsa
 # you will drop into a byobu shell